JasonYG/ICS3U-Coursework/Emerging Technologies/Jason Guo AI and Neural Networks.md

-What is a neural network
+What is a Neural Network
 ---
 Neural networks, at the most basic level, take in some input value(s), and return some output value(s).
 Whether it be an image, your voice, or some numbers and words, neural networks all aim to solve problems, most of which are usually done by people.